vgurianov/uml-sp/docs/case_studies/function/function.md

 [Fibbonachy.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/function/Fibbonachy.cs)

 ## Conclusion
 In this section we discussed numerical and object models.
+In object models, numerical data is result of measurements  on object structures.
+In object models, numerical calculations should be avoided because this violates the integrity of the ontology.
+However, for real models often have to use numerical calculations to reduce the complexity of the model.

 ## References
 1. [V.I.
 Gurianov, Simulation with UML SP.
 Cheboksary: SPbSEU, branch in Cheboksary, 2014. - 136 p.(In Russian)](http://simulation.su/static/en-books.html)